Datona-Labs/example-todolist/README.md

 # Datona Todo List Example

-Basic example of a decentralised Todo List app (DApp) with private off-chain data storage provided by the [Datona platform](https://github.com/Datona-Labs/datona-lib).
+Basic example of a decentralised Todo List app (DApp) with private, encrypted off-chain data storage provided by the [Datona platform](https://github.com/Datona-Labs/datona-lib).
 It's built using React and uses the Rinkeby (Ethereum) testnet.

 ## What is the Datona Platform